 Net investment income primarily includes interest and dividends on our fixed maturity and equity security portfolios, net of investment expenses.
-Net investment income decreased by \$0.1 million in the first quarter of 2020, compared to the first quarter of 2019, primarily due to decreased income generated from cash and cash equivalents and fixed maturities driven by lower rates and yields, respectively.
-This was somewhat offset by increased preferred stock dividends resulting from higher invested balances.
+Net investment income decreased \$1.6 million in the third quarter of 2020 and \$2.4 million for the nine months ended September 30, 2020, compared to the same periods in 2019.
+The results from both periods were primarily due to decreased income generated from cash and cash equivalents driven by lower rates and invested balances, somewhat offset by increased preferred stock dividends resulting from higher invested balances.

-Net realized investment (losses) gains
+Net realized investment gains (losses)

-A breakdown of our net realized investment (losses) gains is as follows for the three months ended March 31:
+A breakdown of our net realized investment gains (losses) is as follows: